-In the second experiment, we evaluate the scalability and QoS of the live video streaming service hosted on the virtual machine (an IaaS layer service) of Windows Azure.
-In the Cloud-based Telemedicine Practice System, we deploy the Live Smooth Streaming Media Services on the virtual machine to enable the patient and doctor to implement an easy-to-use online medical consultation via the video conferencing system.
-In this experiment, we use Smooth Stream Performance Testing Tool [22] that generates simulated workload for the streaming media services.
+In the second experiment we evaluate the scalability and QoS of the live video streaming service hosted on the virtual machine (an IaaS layer service) of Windows Azure.
+In the Cloud-based Telemedicine Practice System, we deploy the Live Smooth Streaming Media Services on the virtual machine to enable the patient and doctor to implement an easy to use online medical consultation via the video conferencing system.
+In this experiment, we use Smooth Streaming media services.
 This tool simulates the real users, who try to connect to the media stream available from the streaming service.
-Here, we analyze the average video/audio chunk retrieval time for assessing the media streaming QoS of the virtualized media service.
+Here we analyses the average video/audio chunk retrieval time for assessing the media streaming QoS of the virtualized media service.

-In this experiment, we selected a medium size virtual machine with two cores, 3.5 GB memory, and located at the datacenter in West US for hosting the media service.
-In our system, the video conferencing involves two users, that is, one patient and the other healthcare provider.
-Our early results show that the performance of audio stream remains constant and stable around 164 ms at 64 kbps over different chunks or files.
+In this experiment, we selected a medium size virtual machine with 2 cores, 3.5GB memory and located at the datacenter in West US for hosting the media service.
+In our system, the video conferencing involves 2 users, i.e., one patient and other the healthcare provider.
+Our early results show that the performance of audio stream remains constant and stable around 164ms at 64kbps over different chunks or files.
 This is understandable as the audio files are not generally network communication heavy if compressed using an efficient encoding technique.
-However, the audio and video stream shows uncertain QoS in terms of response time for different chunks or file fragments, as shown in Figures 12 and 13, respectively.
+However, the video stream shows uncertain QoS in terms of response time for different chunks or file fragments, as shown in Figure 9.
 We believe that uncertain video QoS is due to the variability of network bandwidth between the two users.
 In future work, we will work on developing network QoS profiling technique for dynamically learning the congestion and bandwidth between users and cloud-hosted applications.
 Such a technique will help us in dynamic migration of video content across data centers for improving user's QoS.

-Figures 14 and 15 show the media stream service's performance with four cameras and two cameras, respectively.
-We can see that the average video chunk response time is 497 ms at the
+Figure 10 and figure 11 show the media stream service's performance with 4 cameras and 2 cameras respectively.
+We can see the average video chunk response time is 497ms at the scenario of 4 cameras compared with 496ms at the scenario of 2 cameras, while the audio performance is the same 169ms during the two scenarios.